MattPahuta/results-summary-component/README.md

 ## Acknowledgments

-A huge Thank you to Kevin Powell for continuing to produce exceptional tutorials, learning resources, and full courses.
+A big Thank you to Kevin Powell for continuing to produce exceptional tutorials, learning resources, and full courses.